lachlanc/Python-ARDX/app/content/introduction.md

 `node code/CIRC01-code-led-a-strobe.js`

 <a id="repl"></a>
-### Using the REPL
+### Using Ipython Notebook
+# re write this bit

-Johnny-Five provides a Read-Eval-Print-Loop (REPL) that allows you type commands to control hardware interactively while your program is running.
+I Python notebook  provides a Read-Eval-Print-Loop (REPL) that allows you type commands to control hardware interactively while your program is running.
 See the exercises for examples.

 ## License